AMERICAN HOLISTIC NURSES CREDENTIALING CORPORATION

 •Appropriate fee as shown in the Handbook.

-The Self-Reflective, Self-Assessment is required of all candidates.
+The Self-reflection, Self-assessment experience is recommended for all nurses applying for AHNCC certification, but is not required to meet application nor certification criteria, nor will it predict success on the certification examination.
 The The SRA for the Advanced Holistic Nurse (AHN-BC and APHN-BC) can be found in the Handbook.

 The Advanced Holistic Nursing Certification Examination